Proven-Paradox/shaper-system/Handbook.md

 Action: Major
 Prerequisites: [Shoot](#shoot)
 Range: Extreme
+Minimum Range: Medium
 Targets: 1 enemy
 Cost: 6 MP
 Damage: x2
 Effect: This Attack has Boon +3.
-You cannot use this Attack on a round where you have moved.
-This Attack causes you to be [Rooted](#root) until your next Turn.
+You cannot use this Ability on a Round where you have moved.
+You must be [Prone](#prone) to use this Ability.
-Special: This Ability has a minimum Range of Medium; targets who are standing 3 Zones or closer are not valid targets for this Ability.
 Scaling: At Hero Tier 2, you may increase the cost of this Ability by 7 MP to increase its damage multiplier by 1.
 When you increase its cost this way, treat this as a Tier 2 Ability.
 Description: A precise ranged attack.
-This attack involves standing still and taking precise aim, so it is less likely to miss.
+This attack involves holding still and taking precise aim.

 #### Suplex
 Attack